Accurate cellular models

-By combining the power of CRISPR-Cas9 genome editing from Horizon Discovery with our iPSC technology, we can create accurate cellular models of genetic conditions by introducing disease-causing mutations into healthy control cell lines.
+By combining the power of CRISPR-Cas9 genome editing with our iPSC technology, we can create accurate cellular models of genetic conditions by introducing disease-causing mutations into healthy control cell lines.

-We can also correct those mutations in genomes of disease-derived cells to provide the matched control cell line.
+We can also correct those mutations in genomes of patient-derived cells to provide the matched control cell line.

 What we can do for you